Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 - The transfer of value using cryptocurrency units or tokens is secure like no other system, comprising public and private keys.

-- Given their decentralised identity, government interference mostly kept at bay, especially in markets without laws on them.
+- Given their decentralized identity, government interference mostly kept at bay, especially in markets without laws on them.

 - No authority or company has access to our funds or personal information.